Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Related Work

 Other methods~\cite{jahediCCMRHighResolution2024, jahediMSRAFTHighResolution2024} distribute the flow updates over multiple levels up to $\sfrac{1}{2}$ resolution.
 Due to sampling matching costs at high resolutions, the slower \textit{on-demand} sampling has to be used.

-Little work has been done on optical flow estimation at ultra-high-resolution.
+Little work has been done on optical flow estimation of high input resolutions.
 Xu~\etal~\cite{xuHighResolutionOpticalFlow2021} decompose optical flow estimation into two 1-dimensional operations, enabling processing up to 4K images and provide qualitative results of 4K flow estimation.
 Similarly, DIP~\cite{zhengDIPDeepInverse2022} targets efficient inference at high resolution.
 The Spring benchmark~\cite{Mehl2023_Spring} increases the realism and resolution of optical flow evaluation but is limited to HD resolution ($1920\times1080$px).
 GMFlow~\cite{xuGMFlowLearningOptical2022} considers global motion but consequently becomes prohibitively expensive at high resolutions.
+Morimitsu~\etal~\cite{morimitsuDPFlowAdaptiveOptical2025} target high resolution inference via an adaptive flow architecture and concurrently introduce quantitative evaluations on a synthetic dataset up to \textit{8K} resolution.

 Several works~\cite{garrepalliDIFTDynamicIterative2023a,jiangLearningOpticalFlow2021,xuHighResolutionOpticalFlow2021,zhaoHybridCostVolume2024} focus on reducing computational costs and memory usage by proposing architecture changes that avoid sampling the dense correlation volume but do so at the expense of estimation accuracy.
+More recently, ReCoVEr~\cite{Kiefhaber_2025_ICCV} and WAFT~\cite{wangWAFTWarpingAloneField2025} remove cost volumes to avoid their time and memory complexity, and compensate it with use of larger feature extraction backbones.

-Unlike prior work, we propose an algorithm to improve the efficiency of all-pairs correlation sampling, which is directly compatible with \pname{RAFT} and its variants with no compromise in quality.
-Additionally, we analyze the impact of resolution on the quality of flow prediction of existing methods by evaluating them on high-quality 8K content with available ground truth data.
+Unlike prior work, we propose an algorithm to improve the efficiency of all-pairs correlation sampling, which is directly compatible with \pname{RAFT} and its variants with no compromise in quality, and show that cost volumes can be used without their commonly assumed computational and space costs.

 \paragraph{Operator Efficiency Improvements.} Several prior works have focused on improving the computational efficiency of commonly used deep learning operators.
 FlashAttention~\cite{dao2022flashattention, daoFlashAttention2FasterAttention2023} proposes a memory-efficient implementation of attention as introduced in the Transformer~\cite{vaswaniAttentionAllYou2017}.
-Neighborhood~Attention~Transformer~\cite{hassaniNeighborhoodAttentionTransformer2023} provides an efficient implementation for a local attention computation and proposes a method utilizing the efficient operator.
+Neighborhood~Attention~Transformer~\cite{hassaniNeighborhoodAttentionTransformer2023} provides an efficient implementation for local attention computation and proposes a method utilizing the efficient operator.
+In contrast, we not only propose a more efficient implementation of the all-pairs correlation volume sampling, matching the exact mathematical operator as defined by {\raft}, but also introduce high-level algorithm improvements to the correlation sampling process.